VeljaM3/simple-chess-ui/README.md

 # simple-chess-ui

 A simple chess game with a working user interface and full piece movement logic.

-A simple chess game with a working user interface and full piece movement logic.
 Built-in rules for all pieces included.
 Checkmate detection is not yet implemented.